sjefsharp/az204/AZ-204 Create Azure App Service web apps.md

 ### Examine Azure App Service plans
 In App Service, an app (Web Apps, API Apps, Mobile Apps or Azure Functions) always runs in an _App Service plan_.
 An App Service plan defines a set of compute resources for a web app to run.
 One or more apps can be configured to run on the same computing resources.

-When you create an App Service plan in a certain region, as set of compute resources is created for that plan in that region.
+When you create an App Service plan in a certain region, a set of compute resources is created for that plan in that region.
 Each App Service plan defines:
 - Region
 - Number of VM instances
 - Size of VM instances (Small, Medium, Large)